SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Prefix and binary expressions let you apply operators to smaller expressions.
-Primary expressions are conceptually the simplest kind of expression and they provide a way to access values.
+Primary expressions are conceptually the simplest kind of expression, and they provide a way to access values.
 Postfix expressions,
 like prefix and binary expressions,